waltroloson/csv-scripts/README.md

 ##### To send a scraping report via Mandrill

-Edit the file sendEmailConfig.py by specifying email sending confguration.
+Edit the file sendEmailConfig.py specifying email sending confguration.

 Run the sendEmail.py script in the following way: